kazoJP/Activity-Ranking/README.md

    - **Deletions**: While `Deletions` are added linearly, this decision was based on the understanding that removing code or content can also be a significant activity, especially in refactoring or cleanup efforts.
 However, deletions are often less time-consuming than additions, so they are not multiplied by `Files`, keeping their impact on the score more moderate compared to additions.

-   - **Exclusion of Commits**: Since I calculate the score per commit, the number of commits (`Commits`) was initially part of the formula but was removed because each line in the CSV represents one commit and we process a line at a time concurrently.
+   - **Exclusion of Commits**: Since I calculate the score per commit, the number of commits (`Commits`) was initially part of the formula but was removed because each line in the CSV represents one commit and I process a line at a time concurrently.
 This simplifies the formula, focusing on the content of each commit rather than the frequency of commits.

    - **Simplicity and Direct Impact**: The formula is easy to understand and implement while still providing a meaningful representation of repository activity.